QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

-  - Click ìApplyî.
-You should now see ìConnectedî.
+  - Click ‚ÄúApply‚Äù.
+You should now see ‚ÄúConnected‚Äù.